Nafiz68/Nafiz68/README.md

 ## 👋 Hello, I’m **Nafiz Khan**

 🎓 CSE Undergraduate at **BRAC University**, Bangladesh
-🔍 Exploring Machine Learning, Data Science, AI & Embedded Systems
+🔍 Exploring new frameworks for modern software development.
 🛠️ Passionate about building impactful, data-driven & real-world tech solutions
-🌱 Currently diving into the **MERN Stack** & **data science**
+🌱 I am currently enrolled in the Microsoft 365 Copilot program by Agent X, in collaboration with Microsoft Learn.

 ---

 ## 💼 About Me

-I explore the dynamic intersection of **software & hardware** through academic and personal projects — from **control systems** to **AI/ML predictive models**.
-My goal?
-To **innovate and solve problems** that truly matter.
+I’m an aspiring software engineer with a strong foundation in both software and hardware, gained through academic and hands-on project experience.
+From building control systems to experimenting with AI/ML applications, I focus on solving real-world problems through efficient, scalable, and innovative software solutions.

-I love collaborative work, am always learning, and believe in the magic of open source 🌐✨
+I’m driven by collaboration, continuous learning, and the impact of open-source innovation.
+My long-term goal is to contribute to high-impact products, shape scalable systems, and grow within forward-thinking tech environments. 🌐🚀

 ---